darwinzer0/secret-contract-tutorials/tutorial2/README.md

 ## Step 1 - preparing the build environment

-To begin you will need to add the following packages to the `cargo.toml` file:
+To begin you will need to add the following packages to the `Cargo.toml` file:

 ```toml
 secret-toolkit = { git = "https://github.com/enigmampc/secret-toolkit", branch = "debug-print" }